BI-Career-Development-Program/Insights/README.md

-# what is the difference between Business Intelligence and Business Analysis and Data Analysis?
+# What is the difference between Business Intelligence and Business Analysis and Data Analysis?

 # Business Intelligence